PTsolvers/FastIce.jl/GeoData/README.md

 The `geom_select` function takes as argument the glacier `SGI_ID` and the corresponding name `name`.
 As keyword args, one can modify `padding`, and switch-off viualisation `do_vis=false` or saving `do_save=false`.
 Type `? geom_select` in the REPL for more details.

+### BedMachine data
+The `extract_bm_data` function ([data_extraction3D.jl](data_extraction3D.jl) script) expects the BedMachine NetCDF data files to be present in `/data/bedmachine_src` folder.
+The `bedmachine_src` folder can be [downloaded here (Dropbox)](https://www.dropbox.com/s/qn836lzxexapfvx/bedmachine_src.zip?dl=0).
+Upon download, unzip and place it in the `data` folder.
+See https://sites.uci.edu/morlighem/dataproducts/ for related details and direct downloads from the official repository.

 ### Data extraction
-The [data_extraction3D.jl](data_extraction3D.jl) script contains two functions to extracts geadata from:
+The [data_extraction3D.jl](data_extraction3D.jl) script contains two functions to extract geadata from:
-1. the previous step, see `extract_geodata` function;
+1. Alpine glacier ([previous step](geometry-selection)), see `extract_geodata` function;
 2. Reading in NetCDF files from BedMachine, see `extract_bm_data` function.
-See [this section](#bedmachine-greenland-and-antarctica-data) for additional details.

-These functions return bedrock and surface elevation maps, spatial coords and bounding-box rotation matrix, taking as input the ice thickness and bedrock elevation data.
+These functions return bedrock and surface elevation maps, spatial coordinates and bounding-box rotation matrix, taking as input the ice thickness and bedrock elevation data.
 Type `? extract_geodata` or `? extract_bm_data` in the REPL for more details.

-This step outputs an HDF5 file conataining, e.g., the following fields to be further used as input for numerical simulation:
+This step outputs an HDF5 file containing, e.g., the following fields to be further used as input for numerical simulation:
 ```julia-repl
 🗂️ HDF5.File: ../data/alps/data_Rhone.h5
 └─ 📂 glacier